wp-plugins/contact-form-7-newsletter/readme.txt

 1. Go to Contact > Constant Contact menu in the WordPress sidebar
 1. Enter your Constant Contact login information
 1. Configure the Constant Contact section on the Contact Form 7 "Edit" form page
-	- Map the Integration Fields to the form fields available in the drop-down menus.
+1. Map the Integration Fields to the form fields available in the drop-down menus. (see the plugin screenshots)

 == Frequently Asked Questions ==